Pierre César Charles de Sercey: American Revolutionary War

 He was exchanged in October of the same year, and obtained the command of the cutter Serpent, then quickly that of Levrette.
 It was while commanding the Levrette, assigned to a naval division under the command of François-Aymar de Monteil, that he participated in the siege of Pensacola and obtained a commission as a lieutenant when the city was taken in May 1781, as a reward for his accomplishments during the battle.
 Upon his return to Hispaniola, he was assigned to escort with his cutter and a small frigate under his command, Fée, a convoy of thirty ships bound for New England.
-Caught in pursuit by two English frigates, he armed a large ship, Tigre, and chose to go on the offensive: the enemy, superior but surprised by this daring maneuver, withdrew, and the convoy arrived intact at its destination.
+Caught in pursuit by two British frigates, he armed a large ship, Tigre, and chose to go on the offensive: the British, superior but surprised by this daring maneuver, withdrew, and the convoy arrived intact at its destination.
 Now loaded with messages for France, he lost Levrette in a storm off the Azores, but managed to save his cargo and arrived in port in time to warn the authorities of the arrival of an important convoy, escorted by Actionnaire.
 As a reward, he was made chevalier of the Royal and Military Order of Saint Louis in May 1782.

-Embarked as a lieutenant on the frigate Nymphe and becoming second-in-command of the Vicomte de Mortemart, he participated with the Concorde in January 1783 in the recapture of the HMS Raven, an English sloop captured in 1778, renamed Cérès, and then recaptured in April 1782 by the Viscount Hood.
+Embarked as a lieutenant on the frigate Nymphe and becoming second-in-command of the Vicomte de Mortemart, he participated with the Concorde in January 1783 in the recapture of HMS Raven, a British sloop captured in 1778, renamed Cérès, and then recaptured in April 1782 by the Viscount Hood.
 A month later, he was with Amphitrite in the capture of HMS Argo, with on board the Governor of the British Leeward Islands, Thomas Shirley.
 It was Sercey, who, after bitter fighting and in the midst of a storm, embarked to take possession of the ship and its illustrious passenger.
 Mortemart died of a sudden illness on their return to Saint-Domingue in March 1783, and the Marquis took command of Nymphe until the end of hostilities, his last mission being to escort a convoy headed to Brest.
 He obtained from the king a pension and a letter of satisfaction.